EyupSaltukB/e-commerce-mobile/README.md

 # E-Commerce Mobile Project
 This project is an e-commerce example developed on iPhone 15 with React Native.
 Data transferred from API.
+Created with TS.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).